 By Paul Lienert

-DETROIT (Reuters) - The Mexican auto industry is about to go on a $10 billion factory building spree, illustrating the nation's rising economic challenge to rivals from the United States to China.
+DETROIT (Reuters) - The Mexican auto industry is about to go on a $10 billion (6 billion pounds) factory building spree, illustrating the nation's rising economic challenge to rivals from the United States to China.

 Japanese and German auto manufacturers are spearheading the drive, say parts suppliers and researchers who see more auto factories built south of the border than in the United States between now and the end of the decade.